Where are gas prices falling fastest?

 De Haan said a fire at a Montana ExxonMobil refinery in March could be partially to blame.
 The slowdown at the plant, which produces about 600 million gallons of gasoline and diesel fuel each year, hit nearby states especially hard.

-“The refinery has reopened in the last few weeks but as a result, supply is only starting to now gain momentum,” said De Haan.
+“The refinery has reopened in the last few weeks but as a result, supply is only starting to now gain momentum,” said De Haan.on East Main Street and Alexander Street

 Regionally, gas prices continue to be highest in the West — followed by the Northeast — and lowest in the South.
 That’s primarily due to two factors: proximity to refineries — which are heavily concentrated near the Gulf Coast — and state taxes on gasoline.